 Your credit mix refers to the various types of accounts included in your credit reports.

-While it probably won’t make or break your credit scores, lenders typically like to see a mix of revolving credit accounts (i.e. credit cards) and installment loans, such as mortgages, auto loans and student loans.
+While it probably won’t make or break your credit scores, lenders typically like to see a mix of revolving credit accounts (i.e. credit cards) and installment loans, like mortgages, auto loans and student loans.

 The more you diversify the money you borrow, the better.
 Of course, it’s not a good idea to take out a loan you don’t need just for the sake of adding some extra color to your credit mix.